-Have you ever stopped to think whether coffee may be addicted to you?
+Have you ever stopped to think, maybe coffee is addicted to me?!

-I certainly have, but I can definitely agree that I may be a caffeine addict, and I cannot go without having a coffee first thing in the morning.
-Many people are in the same boat and cannot imagine their day without having set aside some time for their favourite beverage……
+I certainly have.
+But I can also agree that I may be a caffeine addict!
+I cannot go without a coffee first thing in the morning, many people are in the same boat and cannot imagine their day without having set aside some time for their favourite beverage.

 And coffee is the most favoured drink of the civilised world...

 I ALWAYS get asked in clinic – what’s the deal with coffee?
 Is is good or bad?
 Should I be having it black or can I have milk?
 Can I have sugar or should I avoid sugar?
 How much is too much?
 How many shots can I have?
 Will coffee make me lose weight?
 The list goes on… Interestingly, caffeine just like anything has it’s pros and cons.
 So sit back and relax with your favourite cup and I’ll hit you with my best shots ;)

 It’s a no brainer that caffeine has positive effects on sports performance when utilised in a safe and effective manner.
 The main performance benefits associated with caffeine are the effects it plays on the central nervous system – giving you that buzz effect and the perception of having more energy and therefore a greater energy output when it comes to exercising.
 But how does this happen?
 Well, caffeine acts as an adenosine receptor antagonist… The stimulant effect of coffee comes largely from the way it acts on the adenosine receptors in the neural membrane.